Tim4497/solid-pocketbase/README.md

 # WORK IN PROGRESS

+    If you copy-paste from example app:

+    The Testapp is using the package folder (which is also the npm package source) as a dependency, in your own app, you can use the solid-pocketbase hooks by `(p)npm i solid-pocketbase` but you have to change the import statment from

+    import { useRecord, useRecords } from '../package/src';

+    to

+    import { useRecord, useRecords } from 'solid-pocketbase';

+    (your IDE might throw an error anyway)

 ## Usage
 I use pnpm. <br>
 This is the reason you see a `pnpm-lock.yaml`.
 That being said, any package manager will work.
 This file can be safely be removed.